baidu-research/task_space/LMs/README.md

 For your convenience, we have provided all pre-extracted features, using all ckpts on each task.
 Running `./get_data_and_features.sh` should already download these pre-extracted features under `contextualizers`.

-2) Then we can run jobs for each task, e.g.,
+2) Then we can run jobs for each task,
  ```
  ./chuncking.sh
  ./ner.sh